icgc/icgc-get/README.md

 alias icgc-get="docker run -it --rm -v {MNT_DIR}:/icgc/mnt icgc/icgc-get --config /icgc/mnt/config.yaml"
 ```

-replacing `{PATH}` with the path to your mounted directory.
+replacing `{MNT_DIR}` with the path to your mounted directory.
 This directory will be populated by the script with
 process logs and downloaded files.
 This will enable the invocation of the python script with the command `icgc-get`.